 | A rivt report is the published output

 For an overview of rivt see here.
-To get started using rivt see here.
-For rivt and AI see here.
+To get started see install and tutorial.
+For AI use with rivt and see here.

-The rivtlib Python package formats and compiles a rivt file to a text, PDF or HTML document ( docs ) in about a second. rivt file sections may be interactively executed in an IDE, similar to a Jupyter notebook.
-Mulitple rivt files may be compiled into a collated rivt report.
-This website is an example of an HTML rivt report. rivtbooks are collections of rivt files on a common subject matter organized for efficient selection and inclusion in reports.
+The rivtlib Python package formats and compiles a rivt file to a text, PDF or HTML document ( doc ) in about a second. rivt file sections may be interactively executed in an IDE, similar to a Jupyter notebook.
+Multiple rivt files may be compiled into a collated rivt report.
+This website is an example of an HTML rivt report. rivtbooks are collections of rivt files about a common subject matter and organized for efficient selection and inclusion in reports.

-A convenient interface for searching public rivt files on GitHub is here.
+A convenient interface for searching and downloading public rivt files on GitHub is here.
 Open source engineering models, documents and examples, including rivt, may be downloaded from Google Drive.

 rivt produces clear, organized engineering documents from active calculations using reasonable defaults.
 Use cases are listed here.
 Document tools like Quarto are likely better tools for static, formatted documents including journal articles and books that do not need recalculation.
 A brief discussion of engineering document tools and their strengths relative to the objectives of rivt is here.

 ver: 1.0.0a12 (Note: rivt is currently alpha sofware.
-Some features are incomplete and markup *tags and commands* may change.)
+Some features are incomplete and markup tags, commands and assignments may change.)